ElStefanos/Feather-CMS/README.md

 If you want to contribute and you don't know where to start hit me up.

-If you know what you are doing i suggest you to use Debugger plugin made for Feather CMS you can find it on my Repo list.
+If you know what you are doing i suggest you to use Debugger plugin made for Feather CMS you can find it here https://github.com/ElStefanos/Feather-CMS-Debugger-Plugin .